MetallData/metalldata/README.md

+## Description

+MetallData is an HPC platform for interactive data science applications at HPC-scales.
+It provides an ecosystem for persistent distributed data structures, including algorithms, interactivity and storage.

+Contents:
+* MetallFrame: an prototype backend for a distributed and persistent data store that can be used from Python, using clippy.
+MetallFrame builds on Metall, ygm, clippy, and clippy-cpp.

 ## Required

 - GCC 8.1 or more (8.3 or more is recommended due to early implementation of the Filesystem library).